 It’s easy to turn off dark mode if you don’t like it.

-- Go to Settings > Display > Theme and tap on Light.
+- Go to Settings > Display and toggle off Dark Theme.

 We’d like to see an option to schedule dark mode, as you can with Night Light, perhaps as part of the Wind Down feature.